Interlibrary Loan Guidelines & Policies

 The Interlibrary Loan Code for the United States defines Interlibrary Loan (ILL) as "the process by which a library requests material from, or supplies material to, another library."
-Interlibrary loan (as defined by this code) is to obtain material for users that are not available in the user's local library and at Austin Community College the ILL process is provided for ACC curriculum design and assignment research and information for current ACC students, faculty and staff.
+Interlibrary loan (as defined by this code) is to obtain material for users that are not available in the user's local library or at ACC.
+In addition, the ILL process is provided to support ACC curriculum design, ACC assignment research and information for current ACC students, faculty and staff.

-Opportunities and restrictions for ILL resources and services — based on ACC resources and staffing levels includes:
+Processes and restrictions for ILL resources and services

-- ACC reference librarians at library reference desks or through phone, email, or chat reference services may refer valid ACC users to complete an ACC Interlibrary Loan request form.
+- ACC reference librarians may refer current ACC users to complete an ACC Interlibrary Loan online form at library reference desks or through phone, email, Zoom, or chat reference sevices.

-- ILL service can take from three to eight weeks but some requests are available in as few as two weeks.
+- ILL service can take from three to eight weeks but some requests may be available sooner.

-- Materials not usually available for interlibrary loan include current periodicals and bound periodical volumes, newspapers, manuscripts, reference works, textbooks, genealogical and local history materials, audiovisual materials, theses, dissertations, microforms, equipment and hardware and software.
+- Materials unavailable for Interlibrary Loan include current periodicals and bound periodical volumes, newspapers, manuscripts, reference works, textbooks, genealogical and local history materials, audiovisual materials, theses, dissertations, microforms, equipment, hardware and software.

-- Materials available locally are NOT requested through ACC ILL.
-Requesters of locally-owned materials are referred to reference librarians for assistance in identifying local materials and assisting requesters to obtain TexShare Cards when appropriate.
+- Requesters of locally-owned materials are referred to reference librarians for assistance in identifying local materials and assisting requesters to obtain TexShare Cards when appropriate.